 Health, Dental, and Vision Insurance

-The Employee Benefits Division of the Michigan Civil Service Commission negotiates the carriers, coverage, and rates for retirees just as it does for active employees.
-In addition to the State Health Plan PPO administered by Blue Cross Blue Shield of Michigan, some of the HMOs that offer plans for active employees also offer coverage for retirees.
-Because these things change fairly frequently, the best way to find out which providers participate, compare coverage, and check premium rates is by going to the Employee Benefits section of the Civil Service website.
+The Employee Benefits Division of the Michigan Civil Service Commission negotiates carriers, coverage, and rates for retirees just as it does for active employees.
+In addition to the State Health Plan PPO administered by Blue Cross Blue Shield of Michigan, some HMOs that offer plans for active employees also offer coverage for retirees.
+Providers and plans may change.
+Visit the Employee Benefits section of the Civil Service website to find out which providers participate, compare coverage, and check premium rates.

 No gap in your coverage